ksukhorukov/Transactions/README.md

 ``[1, 2]``

-Getting spendings summary of particular type:
+Getting spendings summary.
+A sum of all transactions that are transitively linked by their parent_id to transaction_id:

 ``GET http://localhost:3000/transactionservice/sum/2``